I originally posted this in 2012, and I thought as we approach the end of the year it would be worth updating and posting again.

 - June: Writing and Speaking to Get Hired.

 - July: Blogging: What and How to Write a Blog for Clients.
 Check out my iBook on Blogging and Social Media.
-You can get it on iTunes also.

 - August: Relationship Building.

 - September: Social Media.